Tuesday, 5 November 2024

 One of them had a satellite neck collar X6Y.
 Unfortunately the satellite tag is no longer working.

-This bird was ringed as an adult female on 25th September 2016 at a staging site in West Iceland.
-It was then seen at Loch Lomond that November, and traditionally winters in Co Wexford, Ireland, before returning to the same staging site in Iceland every spring/autumn.
-This is the first resighting anywhere since 2020.
-It seems quite surprising that a bird with a neck collar such as this could go missing for 4+ years, given that the species is usually site faithful.
+This bird was ringed as an adult female on 25th September 2016 at Hvanneyri, a staging site in West Iceland.
+It was then seen at Loch Lomond 2nd - 29th November the same year, before relocating to Wexford, where it was seen every winter to 2019.
+Every spring and autumn to the end of 2019 it returned to the same staging site in Iceland, but then there were no subsequent sightings until these birds were seen flying over Woolston to arrive at Little Woolden Moss at the weekend (source Manchester Bird Forum).
+It seems quite surprising that a bird with a neck collar such as this could go missing for 4+ years, given that the species is usually site faithful and that the wintering grounds of geese are usually so well watched.
+I wonder where it's been hiding?

 No comments: